gittrd/datascience_codingtasks/README.md

-### Final Capstone Project
+# Final Capstone Project

+**Purpose of the Project** </br>
-Our final project asks you to apply your skills to a business problem of your choice.
-The capstone is an opportunity for you to demonstrate your new skills and tackle a pressing issue relevant to your team, division, or organization.
-You’ll generate a hypothesis, analyze internal data, and generate a working model, prototype, solution, or recommendation.
+The aim of my final project was to apply my skills to a business problem of my choice, in order to demonstrate the skills I have learnt throughout the bootcamp.
+I generated a hypothesis, analysed internal data, and generated a working model.